cryptedx/copilot-orchestra/Conductor.agent.md

 4. **Present Plan to User**: Share the plan synopsis in chat, highlighting any open questions or implementation options.

+- **MCP Elicitation Requirement:** Immediately after presenting the synopsis, invoke `copilot-orchestra-mcp/request_plan_approval` so the user can answer via MCP inline choices.
+Do NOT ask “let me know” or any other free-text prompt; the plan approval tool must capture every required response, even when there are no open questions.

-5. **Request Plan Approval via MCP**: Use the `copilot-orchestra-mcp/request_plan_approval` tool to get inline user feedback.
+5. **Request Plan Approval via MCP**: Use the `copilot-orchestra-mcp/request_plan_approval` tool in every planning cycle (no exceptions) to get inline user feedback.
 Provide:

    - Plan summary
    - Path to plan file